Emotions and culture: Culture and emotion socialization

 Research undertaken in the socialization of children cross-culturally has shown how early cultural influences start to affect emotions.
 Studies have shown the importance of socializing children in order to imbue them with emotional competence.
 Research by Friedlmeier et al., suggests children must be socialized in order to meet the emotional values and standards of their culture.
 For instance, in dealing with negative emotions, American parents were more likely to encourage emotion expression in children, thus promoting autonomy and individualistic competence.
 East Asian parents, however, attempted to minimize the experience of the negative emotion, by either distracting their child or trying to make their child suppress the emotion.
 This promotes relational competence and upholds the value of group harmony.
 Children are thus socialized to regulate emotions in line with cultural values.

 Further research has assessed the use of storybooks as a tool with which children can be socialized to the emotional values of their culture.
 Taiwanese values promote ideal affect as a calm happiness, where American ideal affect is excited happiness.
 Indeed, it was found that American preschoolers preferred excited smiles and perceived them as happier than Taiwanese children did, and these values were seen to be mirrored in storybook pictures.
 Importantly, it was shown that across cultures, exposure to story books altered children's preferences.
 Thus, a child exposed to an exciting (versus calm) book, would alter their preference for excited (versus calm) activity.
 This shows that children are largely malleable in their emotions, and suggests that it takes a period of time for cultural values to become ingrained.

 Another study has shown that American culture values high arousal positive states such as excitement, over low arousal positive states such as calmness.
 However, in Chinese culture low arousal positive states are preferable to high arousal positive states.
 The researchers provide a framework to explain this, suggesting that high arousal positive states are needed in order to influence someone else, where low arousal positive states are useful for adjusting to someone else.
 This explanation is in line with the collectivism-individualism dichotomy: American values promote individual autonomy and personal achievement, where Asian values promote relational harmony.
 Emotion expression is consequently seen to be influenced largely by the culture in which a person has been socialized.

+However, a recent study on emotions by Adarsh Badri suggests that emotions can be an important anchor for understanding the ecological activism in the global South.
+By incorporating how emotional practices in global South have sought to reconcile human-nature relations, Badri shows that affective-relations play a critical role in dealing with the Anthropocene condition of today.